 Update the color given for the search box to

-- As you plan to upload the theme as a sub-theme of the default main theme, delete all the files in your
+- As you plan to upload the theme as a sub-theme of the default main theme, delete all the files and folders in your

-<THEME_HOME>folder except the ones that you edited.
-The rest of the files are automatically applied from the main theme.
+<THEME_HOME>folder with the exception of the ones that you edited, because the rest of the files are automatically applied from the main theme.

 Setting the new theme as the default theme